 It’s exactly what it sounds like—prior to ejaculation, a man withdraws his penis from the vagina.

 You might be surprised to hear this method is more effective than sex-ed or your doctor would tell you.
 With perfect use, only about 4 women will become pregnant in a year.
 But if the guy isn’t “on his game” then that number is more like 22 or 1 in 5.
+So, because of the risk involved, we wouldn't recommend this as the best non hormonal birth control option.

 While I wouldn’t advocate for this method if you’re serious about a baby-free life, it is good to know that there is some efficacy to the practice.